top of page

 y4clogo_edited.jpg

-A diagnosis of cancer and the enduring treatment and recovery period can be an incredibly frightening experience.
-The emotional trauma and associated fear of cancer coming back may be triggered in survivors years after the initial diagnosis.
-Yoga is so much more than an energising strength and flexibility practice.
-Yoga has been shown to reduce the physical and emotional side effects of cancer and its treatments, helping to decrease feelings of depression and anxiety, fatigue and sleep disturbances and improve overall quality of life.
+A diagnosis of cancer, its treatment and enduring side effects is a life-changing experience which now affects nearly 1 in 2 Australians before the age of 85.
+For cancer survivors, the emotional trauma and associated fear of cancer coming back may be triggered for years after their initial diagnosis.
+Yoga however, has been shown to reduce the physical and emotional impacts of cancer by decreasing feelings of depression and anxiety, reducing fatigue and sleep disturbances and improving overall quality of life*.

 AEnB2UqHTLcBKSrqmt0oDQdHGYi07Zuh9GvKwPDm